Electric Cars: The Basics

 Good fuel efficiency and cheap to drive on electric mode | Some alternatives have a larger boot space |

-The Renault Megane Sport Tourer PHEV (credit: Renault)
+The Renault Megane Sport Tourer PHEV Estate (credit: Renault)

 At A Glance | |